Vancomycin: 7 things you should know

 - Vancomycin may affect kidney function; the risk is greatest in those older than 65 years.
 Monitoring of kidney function during and immediately following treatment may be required.
 Most cases have occurred within one week of cessation of vancomycin treatment.

 - Vancomycin may be ototoxic (toxic to the auditory nerve, cochlear, or vestibular system of the ear).
 This may cause transient or permanent hearing loss.
 The risk is highest in people given large intravenous doses of vancomycin, with pre-existing hearing loss, or receiving another ototoxic agent, such as gentamicin.

 - Rarely, "Red Man Syndrome" has been associated with vancomycin IV.
 Symptoms include flushing of the upper body, shortness of breath, a skin rash, itching, pain, muscle spasms, and low blood pressure.
 Most reactions resolve within 20 minutes; however, some may persist for several hours.

 - May not be suitable for some people including those with inflammatory bowel disease (including Crohn's disease or ulcerative colitis), kidney disease, or with hearing loss.

 - Vancomycin may interact with a number of other medications including those that also affect the kidneys or are ototoxic, oral contraceptives, cholestyramine or colestipol.

 Note: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 View complete list of side effects

 - If you have been prescribed vancomycin capsules for the treatment of C. difficile-associated diarrhea or for enterocolitis, take it exactly as directed by your doctor and finish the course.
 Do not use vancomycin capsules to treat any other type of infection.
 Vancomycin is not effective for viral infections, such as the flu.

-- Contact your doctor immediately if you experience hearing loss or a ringing in your ears, if you develop diarrhea that is very watery or bloody, or if you are concerned it may be affecting your kidneys (symptoms include swelling, weight gain, pain in the lower back or on your side, little or no urination).
+- Contact your doctor immediately if you experience hearing loss or a ringing in your ears, if you develop diarrhea that is very watery or bloody, or if you are concerned that vancomycin may be affecting your kidneys (symptoms include swelling, weight gain, pain in the lower back or on your side, little or no urination).